 Mexico’s weather varies significantly by season and by region.

-For detailed climate information and a live weather report for specific places, look up the locations you want to visit using our extensive Mexico Travel Guide
+For detailed climate information and typical weather patterns for specific places, look up the locations you want to visit using our extensive Mexico Travel Guide

 See Also: When To Go Mexico (Seasons & Climate)

 Coasts: Hot and humid; can be subject to hurricanes during hurricane season (see below for details).

 Inland at Altitude: Warm, Spring like year-round, although it can become cooler during December thru March.